-It was shown in John et al. [2012b] that biases estimated using zonal averaged brightness temperatures agrees well with the biases estimated using global SNOs for the sounding channels (Channels 3-5).
-However, it should be noted that global SNOs occur only when two satellites have similar equator crossing time (i.e., similar sampling times) and thus there is almost no influence of diurnal cycle differences in the zonal averaged brightness temperatures during those time periods.
-However, during other time periods diurnal cycle differences and orbit drift of the satellites can affect the estimated biases using this method.
+similar equator crossing time (i.e., similar sampling times), and thus, there is almost no influence of diurnal cycle differences in the zonal-averaged brightness temperatures during those time periods.
+However, during other time periods, diurnal cycle differences and orbit drift of the satellites can affect the estimated biases using zonal averages.

-Biases for Channel 1 and 2 (first and seconds rows, respectively, of Figure 5) show 309 significant seasonal dependence outside the tropics even when both passes are used in bias 310 estimation (when only ascending or descending passes are used latitudinal and seasonal 311 dependences are even larger).
-Also, there is considerable latitude dependence for these 312 biases.
-However, John et al. [2012b] have demonstrated using global SNOs that there is 313 only very little latitude and scene-radiance dependence for the biases of these channels.
-314 Therefore, these significant latitudinal and seasonal variations of biases are likely to be a 315 result of diurnal cycle effects mainly from the surface.
-This can be corroborated by the 316 near-absence of latitude dependence in bias during mid-2008 when the sampling times of 317 both satellites are similar.
-318
+[40] Biases for Channels 1 and 2 (first and second rows, respectively, of Figure 5) show significant seasonal dependence even when both passes are used in bias estimation (when only ascending or descending passes are used latitudinal and seasonal dependences are even larger).
+Also, there is considerable latitude dependence for these biases.
+However, John et al. [2012] have demonstrated using global SNOs that there is only very little latitude and scene-radiance dependence for the biases of these channels.
+Therefore, these significant latitudinal and seasonal variations of biases are likely to be a result of diurnal cycle effects mainly from the surface.
+This can be corroborated by the near-absence of latitude dependence in bias during mid-2008 when the sampling times of both satellites are similar.

-Channel 3 (third row in Figure 5), on the other hand, shows very little latitude or 319 seasonal dependence which is due to less surface influence and thus smaller diurnal cycle 320 effects.
-Channel 4 (fourth row in Figure 5) biases show significant seasonal variability 321 which is mainly due to the instrument being directly affected by sun angle variations as 322 described in Zou and Wang [2011] and in the previous section.
-Some of this variability 323 might also be coming from the diurnal cycle especially in recent years when the ascending 324 and descending biases differ.
-Channel 5 (last row) bias shows latitudinal dependence 325 which is again due to the impact of residual diurnal cycle.
-326
+[41] Channel 3 (third row in Figure 5), on the other hand, shows very little latitude or seasonal dependence which is due to less surface influence and thus smaller diurnal cycle effects.
+Channel 4 (fourth row in Figure 5) biases show significant seasonal variability which is mainly due to the instrument being directly affected by Sun angle variations as described in Zou and Wang [2011] and in the previous section.
+Some of this variability might also be coming from the diurnal cycle especially in recent years when the ascending and descending biases differ.
+Channel 5 (last row) bias shows latitudinal dependence which is again due to the impact of residual diurnal cycle.

-If zonal averages are to be used to estimate inter-satellite biases, then it is disadvantageous to separate ascending and descending passes since combining them will average out at least the 24 hour component of the diurnal cycle.
+[42] If zonal averages are to be used to estimate intersatellite biases, then it is disadvantageous to separate ascending and descending passes since combining them will average out at least the 24 h component of the diurnal cycle.

-Shi and Bates [2011], as shown in their Figure 3, estimated the scene-radiance depen- dence of the biases using biases estimated from the zonal average method.
+[43] Shi and Bates [2011], as shown in their Figure 3, estimated the scene-radiance dependence of the biases using biases estimated from the zonal average method.
 But that will present a problem if biases are time varying.
-Lindfors et al. [2011] also considers time- invariant biases.
-If the biases are time varying, diurnal differences can be mis-interpreted as radiance dependence.
+Lindfors et al. [2011] also considers time-invariant biases.
+If the biases are time varying, then diurnal differences can be misinterpreted as radiance dependence.